A "just transition" for communities reliant on fossil fuels must lead our climate revolution.

 What’s surely key is that the retraining is for genuinely available, decently paid jobs and that it is of high quality and appropriate to the people receiving it.
 All too often in Britain retraining schemes haven’t met any of those criteria.

 Some further strong points about what a Just Transition looks like were made by contributors from the Global South.

 First, that the concept should also include the Global North consuming less of the world’s limited, overstretched resources.
 Maintaining or enhancing quality of life with less consumption of stuff has to be in the just transition recipe.

 Also, when talking about the Global South, sometimes the term “livelihoods” is more relevant than “jobs”.
 If independent family cultivators are forced off their land for a giant solar farm, even if they’re offered decent work on the renewables project, they’ll have lost autonomy, lost democracy, if they simply become workers for a conglomerate.

-It is worth remembering there is nothing innately romantic or just about

-  renewable energy.
-As one Indonesian speaker said at the Friends of the

-  Earth/ITUC event: “It was renewable energy that brought the colonisers to my

-  country.”
-Another said: “Even if Chevron shifts to solar panels, it is still
+It is worth remembering there is nothing innately romantic or just about renewable energy.
+As one Indonesian speaker said at the Friends of the Earth/ITUC event: “It was renewable energy that brought the colonisers to my country.”
+Another said: “Even if Chevron shifts to solar panels, it is still Chevron.”

-  Chevron.”

-  Natalie Bennett is the former leader of the Green Party and a Sheffield
+Natalie Bennett is the former leader of the Green Party and a Sheffield resident.

-  resident.
 She tweets here.Like this article?
-Sign up to Left Foot Forward's

-  weekday email for the latest progressive news and comment - and support

-  campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.